schooloffp/schooloffp/_posts/2020-12-05-whirlwind-tour-of-stack-for-beginners.md

 /Users/schooloffp/delete/stack/firstproject/stack.yaml
 ```

-Confirming that `stack.yaml` found in a directory containing a `Stack` project would take effect over the default.
+Confirming that `stack.yaml` found in a directory containing a `stack`project would take effect over the default.

 #### Compiler binary (e.g. ghc)

 This is the path to the exact GHC binary used.
 To see the value of this path run `stack path --compiler-exe`.
-Running this in a directory that is not a `Stack` project gives the following results:
+Running this in a directory that is not a `stack`project gives the following results:

 ```bash
 $ stack path --compiler-exe /Users/schooloffp/.stack/programs/x86_64-osx/ghc-8.6.5/bin/ghc-8.6.5
 ```

-while running the same command in a directory containing a `Stack` project gives the following:
+while running the same command in a directory containing a `stack`project gives the following:

 ```bash
 cd firstproject/